Choosing the right source unit (radio)

 - Choice of looks and design style limited to only a few

-- Headset, intercom, CB, XM, etc. are integrated; remove it and you loose those functions
+- Headset, intercom, CB, XM, etc. are integrated; remove it and you lose those functions

 - CB*, XM*, and MP3 options are very expensive (*new Harman/Kardon units)